Romeo-5/BroncoNotes/README.md

 1) Framework:

-* Next.js: A React framework with built-in features for server-side rendering, API routes, and static site generation, ideal for your web app on Vercel.
+* Next.js: A React framework with built-in features for server-side rendering, API routes, and static site generation, ideal for a web app on Vercel.

 2) UI Components & Styling: